 The field denotes the Payload Type header field value in the RTP header as defined in RFC 3550 [46].
 An RTP/UDP/IP packet matches the Flow Description or Packet Filter with this field if the packet’s RTP PT header value is equal to one of the field values.

+In case the Protocol field has the value “RTP&RTCP”, additional fields are needed besides the “Rtp-pt”.

+Rtp-m: This field is only valid if the Protocol field has value “RTP&RTCP”.
+It can include one or multiple 1-bit unsigned integer values.

+This field is intended to allow significant events such as frame boundaries to be marked in the packet stream as defined in IETF RFC 3550 [46].

+Rtcp-pt: This field is only valid if the Protocol field has value “RTP&RTCP”.
+It can include one or multiple 8-bit unsigned integer values.

+This field is intended to show the packet type of the RTCP report as defined in IETF RFC 3550 [46].

+The Rtp-pt and Rtp-m share a same 8-bit field with the Rtcp-pt.
+An RTP/UDP/IP or RTCP/UDP/IP packet matches the Flow Description or Packet Filter with this 8-bit field if the second byte of the UDP payload is equal to one of this 8-bit field values as described in RFC 5761[41].

+Sub-Flow Identifier: This field is used for e2e encrypted traffic where the application provides sub-flow identifier metadata per-PDU to the UPF.

+NOTE: Whether a new Sub-Flow Identifier field is needed or existing field in N6 protocol could be reused can be decided based on output of KI#2.

 Examples:

-Protocol=“dtls” : identifies DTLS packets
+Protocol=“dtls” : identifies DTLS packets.

-protocol=["stun”, “turn”, “rtcp”, “dtls”]: identifies these non-RTP packets
+protocol=["stun”, “turn”, “rtcp”, “dtls”]: identifies these non-RTP packets.

-protocol=”rtp”, rtp-ssrc=”1234567890”, rtp-pt=”99”: identifies a specific RTP media stream
+protocol=”rtp”, rtp-ssrc=”1234567890”, rtp-pt=”99”: identifies a specific RTP media stream.

+protocol=”rtp&rtcp”, rtcp-pt=”200”: identifies a RTCP traffic

+protocol=”rtp&rtcp”, rtp-pt=”99”, rtp-m=”0”, rtp-m=”1”: identifies a RTP traffic

+Protocol=”sub-flow ID=4321”, identifies a specific sub-flow in an encrypted media stream.

 The identification information extension needs to be applied to the following interfaces and functions:

-Nnef_AFSessionWithQoS service in AF/NEF interface: The Flow Description information is extended so that the AF can target its QoS requirements to a specific RTP media stream or protocol.
+Nnef_AFSessionWithQoS service in AF/NEF interface: The Flow Description information is extended so that the AF can target its QoS requirements to a specific media stream or protocol.
 The same extension is applied also when the Flow description is used in services exposed by PCF or TSCTSF.

-PCC rules in the PCF/SMF interface: The Service Data Flow Filter is extended to allow the PCC rules to be targeted to a specific RTP media stream or protocol.
+PCC rules in the PCF/SMF interface: The Service Data Flow Filter is extended to allow the PCC rules to be targeted to a specific media stream or protocol.

-Packet Detection Information (PDI) in the Packet Detection Rules (PDR) in the SMF/UPF interface: The PDI is extended so the SMF can configure the UPF to detect the specific RTP media stream or protocol carried within an IP packet in the DL direction and map that to a specific QoS treatment (QoS flow).
+Packet Detection Information (PDI) in the Packet Detection Rules (PDR) in the SMF/UPF interface: The PDI is extended so the SMF can configure the UPF to detect the specific media stream or protocol carried within an IP packet in the DL direction and map that to a specific QoS treatment (QoS flow).

-The Packet Filter Set information in QoS rules provided by SMF to UE is extended so the SMF can configure the UE to map a specific RTP media stream or protocol carried within an IP packet in the UL direction to a specific QoS treatment (QoS flow).
+The Packet Filter Set information in QoS rules provided by SMF to UE is extended so the SMF can configure the UE to map a specific media stream or protocol carried within an IP packet in the UL direction to a specific QoS treatment (QoS flow).

 NOTE: The UE QoS rule extension is only relevant if traffic in the UL direction is in scope.